phate3/coie/README.md

-# Geo Information Exchange Model
+# Construction and Operation information exchange model

 ## An open data standard supporting information exchange related to real world assets

-Definitions using json schema for the contractual construction / built environment inforrmation exchanges relating to physical real world assets.
+Definitions using json schema for the contractual construction / built environment information exchanges relating to physical real world assets.

 (This schema has been developed with respect to BS1192:4, ISO 19650 and any UK annexes)

-Giem is written in JSON Schema and provides the ability to:
+COie is written in JSON Schema and provides the ability to:

     Describe your existing data format(s).
     Provides clear human- and machine- readable documentation.